 Daintree Land Manager

-As our Daintree Land Manager, Grant is responsible for planning, planting, maintaining and monitoring the revegetation of Rainforest Rescue’s properties in the Daintree region.
+As our Conservation Field Labourer, Grant is responsible for planting, maintaining and monitoring the revegetation of Rainforest Rescue’s properties in the Daintree region, working alongside our Daintree Land Manager.
+Grant’s previous roles included labour, trades and landscaping.
 Grant joined the Rainforest Rescue team in 2019.

 Daintree Supporters Coordinator